NYC Zeitgeist

 A Lost Art Rejuvenated: Hand-Painted Signs

 About a year ago, I noticed two guys up on a hydraulic lift painting the side of a brick building as they completed an ad for a premium liquor brand.
 The light was bad, so the photographs did not do the painters justice.
-On this trip, I noticed three hydraulic lifts as I headed to breakfast at Jack’s Wife Freda, where I go each morning when in New York City—Greek yogurt, granola, honey, and grapefruit slices, together with coffee and sourdough toast.
+On this trip, I noticed two hydraulic lifts as I headed to breakfast at Jack’s Wife Freda, where I go each morning when in New York City—Greek yogurt, granola, honey, and grapefruit slices, together with coffee and sourdough toast.

 Two painters were just finishing an advertisement for White Claw Hard Seltzer; the other two groups were working on signs for Prada and Widow Jane Bourbon, all premium brands demanding eye-catching advertisements.
 Each company behind the brands could easily affix a vinyl banner to the building’s side for, according to a 2018 article in the New York Times, half the cost, but they chose hand-crafted signage, with its DIY hipster vibe.

 The company behind much of the hand-painted signage is Colossal Media.
 Founded in 2004 by Paul Lindahl, Adrian Moeller, and Patrick Elasik, Colossal began operations in a one-car garage in Park Slope, Brooklyn.
-Prior to starting Colossal, Lindahl was a drummer and skater, who made stencils for another company, but who found himself unemployed following an arrest.
-His offense, not surprisingly, painting graffiti.
+Prior to starting Colossal, Lindahl was a drummer and skater, who made stencils for another company, but then found himself unemployed following an arrest.
+His offense, not surprisingly: painting graffiti.
 From those humble beginnings, Colossal has grown, now painting ads on more 500 walls each year.

 The painters—known as “Wall Dogs”—produce the visible work, but those back in Colossal’s office are engaged in a highly specialized real estate business.
 The company’s website advises building owners: